bpoplauschi/bpoplauschi.github.io/_posts/2021-09-21-Clean-Architecture-on-iOS.markdown

 - Independent of frameworks

   > The architecture does not depend on the existence of some library of feature-laden software.
-This allows you to use such frameworks as toosl, rather than forcing you to cram your system into their limited constraints.
+This allows you to use such frameworks as tools, rather than forcing you to cram your system into their limited constraints.

 - Testable